 Step 2: Make sure your POS has built-in analytics and business intelligence tools (or integrates with them)

 To make the best decisions for your business, you need analytics that can inform everything from marketing strategies to staffing.
 This is where you find the insights that you can take action on.

 You want the basics like sales summaries, trends, and sales by item, categories, and employees.
 You want a view of who your customers are as well (more on that below).
 This is the information that you’ll review constantly to adjust the strategies that are moving you closer to your goals.

 You also want an easy way to access all your insights.
 Square Dashboard shows you your most important data in one digestible view and lets you pull more detailed reports.

 The kinds of insights you need to access depends on what type of business you have, whether or not you have employees, and what your goals are.
-Here are seven tools you can use to get a better read on the health of your business so you can make the decisions that drive growth — whatever that means for you.
+Here are some tools you can use to get a better read on the health of your business so you can make the decisions that drive growth — whatever that means for you.

 Being able to manage inventory is critical for most business owners.
 You want software that makes it easy to add and adjust products in addition to notifying you when you’re running low.
 A robust inventory management system that syncs with your point of sale should give you more insight into what products are selling (or aren’t), when they are selling, and if they are selling online or in store so you can better plan ahead.

 Employee management software can help you manage timecards and give your staff the correct permissions.
 But to get full use from the software, you should also be able to track employee performance with it.
 Square Employee Management is built to work with the Square POS so you can look at sales by employee and see who closed out which cash drawers.
 This kind of information can help you fine-tune your processes and award those who are going above and beyond.